-Though different insurance companies will have specific policies on the matter, the general rule is that if you’ve been cancer-free for three to five years after surviving stage 2 or 3 breast cancer, you likely will qualify for a policy.
+Different insurance companies will have specific policies on the matter.
+But the general rule is that if you’ve been cancer-free for three to five years after surviving stage 2 or 3 breast cancer, you likely will qualify for a policy.

 If you had stage 4, most companies need you to be cancer-free for 10 years or more.
 Unfortunately, cancer recurrences make your chances of qualifying for life insurance significantly less.

 Breast cancer survivors used to have to wait longer than they do now to get insurance coverage.
 Before that, most cancer survivors did not qualify for life insurance.
 Since the time limit has decreased in the past, it may change again.

 Perhaps your specific cancer diagnosis currently requires you to be in remission for five years before you qualify for term life insurance.

 However, two years from now, policies may change.
 Don’t give up on getting a life insurance policy just because of the waiting periods.
 Stay on top of the latest changes.
 Because life insurance isn’t set in stone, and a policy change may benefit you.

 Perhaps it may seem redundant.
 But continuing to take care of yourself even after you’ve survived breast cancer is essential when it comes to qualifying for life insurance.

 Don’t miss any appointments with your doctor, and make sure that your medical records are completely up-to-date.
 Especially as they relate to any lasting cancer treatments or medications.